Handmade Rakhi is the best way to show affection for your brother. Know with us how to make Rakhi at home.

 - Tulsi/ Sandalwood Beads or Tiny Shells

 Take a 50" long thread and fold it in the middle.
 Plat the thread in the desired manner.
 Tie the cotton thread leaving some space at the ends.
 Remove all the loops from the ends.
 Stick the religious symbol or rudraksha in the middle and if you want to decorate the rest of the length of the Rakhi with beads or tiny shells.
 You can stick them or even stitch them on the braided thread.

-- Take 20-24 inches long silk thread strands in a bunch.
-If you want to make multi-colored Rakhis take silk threads of different colors.
+- Take 20-24 inches long silk thread strands in a bunch if you want to make multi-coloured Rakhis take silk threads of different colours.